kuzzleio/documentation/src/sdk-reference/go/1/collection/truncate/index.md

 ## Return

-Return a json representation of the mapping and an error is something was wrong.
+Return an error is something was wrong.

 ## Usage

-[snippet=get-mapping]
+[snippet=truncate]